Q&A ON OSHAS

 An exposure incident is when blood or

-other potentially infectious materials gets into your eye, mouth, or any
+other potentially infectious material gets into your eye, mouth, or any

 other mucous membrane (mucous membrane splash), or if it comes in contact